 In the evening, we went to eat at Hakkassan, a prestigious (and expensive) restaurant that can be found in New York, London, Las Vegas, Dubai and more.
 This is an Asian restaurant that also has a Michelin star.
 We shared fried shrimp, cubes of Australian steak in pepper sauce and a plate of 3 kinds of mushrooms with nuts, and then an amazing lemon desser.
 I would Recommend this restaurant for anyone who wants to feel the New York vibe all the way in Shanghai.

-On the third day, we had an English-speaking guide named Kathy (as well as a private driver and a car) and she took us to some amazing, unique places.
+On the third day, our guide took us to some amazing, unique places.

 We had lunch in another restaurant at the hotel – Beef And Liberty.
 We shared fried mac and cheese balls and crispy crab sandwich, which were great for a restaurant with a fast-food atmosphere.
 This place specializes in burgers, and we wished we had had another day to come and taste one of them.